I'm an artist living in Texas.

-I combine paint and paper on canvas to create a surface that invites a close look.
-I use wrapping paper and vintage ephemera such as map fragments, ledger paper, hymns, poetry and Little Golden Book Encyclopedia pages for children.
-This is a way to include other voices and viewpoints within the image as well as a sense of nostalgia and the possibility for various interpretations.
+I combine acrylic paint and paper on canvas to create a surface that invites a close look, using wrapping paper and vintage ephemera such as map fragments, ledger paper, hymns, poetry and Little Golden Book Encyclopedia pages for children.
+This is a way to include other voices and viewpoints within the image, a sense of nostalgia and the possibility for making a myriad of connections.
 Intense color, light, pattern and texture are a focus that drive me on this creative journey.
 Grappling with these ingredients feels like a very serious form of play.
-Hopefully, that joy and engagement show up in the work.
+Hopefully, that joy and engagement show up in the work and are contagious.
 The polka dot grids refer to faith in atoms, spirit, pixels and all of the things that are hard to see that pervade the physical world.

 You can find my work

 Represented by Beaudry Gallery

 "If the only prayer you ever say in your entire life is thank you, it will be enough."